 FOR IMMEDIATE RELEASE:

-The film is narrated by Sergio Maldonado and contains traditional music by Michael Eugene Ridge Bear and Mike Redman as well as a score by Tim Janus.
-The film's Executive Producer is Dara Weller, it is directed by George Giglio, the Director of Photography is Joe Collins and the film's Producer is Maureen Matson.
+Arapaho Truths is narrated by Sergio Maldonado and contains traditional music by Michael Eugene Ridge Bear and Mike Redman, as well as an inspirational score by Tim Janis.
+The Executive Producer is Dara Weller, to whom the film is dedicated.
+It is directed by George Giglio.
+The Director of Photography is Joe Collins.
+And the Producer is Maureen Matson.